fbpx

 Treatment is done according to the anal cancer stage

-• Stage 0: Can often be removed completely by a surgery, and the Radiation therapy or chemotherapy (chemo) are rarely needed.
+• Stage 0: Can often be removed completely by surgery, and Radiation therapy or chemotherapy (chemo) are rarely needed.

-• Stages I and II: Small tumours that does not involve a spinchter muscle can be removed by the surgery.
+• Stages I and II: Small tumors that do not involve a sphincter muscle can be removed by the surgery.
 In some cases, this may be followed with Radiation therapy and chemotherapy (chemo).
-The standard treatment for anal cancer without harming the anal sphincter is chemoradiation, which is a combination of external beam radiation therapy (EBRT) and with chemo.
+The standard treatment for anal cancer without harming the anal sphincter is chemoradiation, which is a combination of external beam radiation therapy (EBRT) and chemo.
 In certain cases, only a local resection might be needed.
 Most of the time, a surgery called Abdominoperineal resection (APR).

-• Stages IIIA, IIIB, and IIIC: As the cancer have grown into nearby organs or spread to nearby lymph nodes, and not distinct organs.
-The first treatment in most of the cases is chemoradiation a combination of radiation therapy and chemo.
-If some cancer remains (after 6 month) after the chemoradiation, surgery called an abdominoperineal resection (APR) is done, and radiation therapy.
+• Stages IIIA, IIIB, and IIIC: As cancer has grown into nearby organs or spread to nearby lymph nodes, and not distinct organs.
+The first treatment in most cases is chemoradiation a combination of radiation therapy and chemo.
+If some cancer remains (after 6 months) after the chemoradiation, a surgery called an abdominoperineal resection (APR) is done, and radiation therapy.

 • Stage IV: As the cancer has spread to distinct organs, the treatment is very unlikely to cure these cancers.
 Instead, treatment is aimed at controlling the disease for as long as possible, along with the standard treatment (Chemo with radiation therapy).
 For some advanced anal cancers that have grown on chemotherapy, immunotherapy is recommended.